Ask the Trainer:

 Generally, it is not a good idea to send a dog away for training because your dog may perform the trained behaviors for the trainer but may not perform them for you.
 Behaviors need to be generalized to the owner and the home environment.
 Much of a dog's desire to work for their owner is based on a good relationship.
 Additionally, some training and behavior issues are specific to the home so the training needs to take place in the home (e.g. not getting along with a sibling dog, barking in the home/yard, guarding the owner, resource guarding toys or locations, separation anxiety, etc).
 The biggest concern is what the trainer is doing with your dog when you are not watching.
 The majority of board and train facilities utilize aversive tools like prong and shock collars, or even withholding of multiple meals to get the behaviors they want.
-There are NO REASON this is ever necessary.
+There are NO REASONS this is ever necessary.

+With food or other rewards, we are showing value in performing the behavior and creating a positive association with performing the behavior, so your dog will willingly want to perform the behavior down the line.
 In most cases, food rewards are gradually reduced so that they are only occasional.
 The speed of this process varies with the dog.

 Should I let my dogs "work it out" when they fight?